Samuel Hoare, 1st Viscount Templewood: First Lord of the Admiralty

-Much like Chatfield, Hoare saw the defense of Britain's Asian colonies as second only to the defense of the United Kingdom itself and he was a strong supporter of the Singapore Strategy.
+Much like Chatfield, Hoare saw the defence of Britain's Asian colonies as second only to the defence of the United Kingdom itself and he was a strong supporter of the Singapore Strategy.
 He believed that the loss of a colony such as Hong Kong would have such a disastrous effect on British prestige that it would lead to the rapid dissolution of the British empire.
 At the Imperial Conference in London in May–June 1937 held to honour the coronation of King George VI that was attended by all the Dominion prime ministers, Hoare starkly warned the Australian and New Zealand delegations if the Singapore strategy failed, it was guaranteed that both Australia and New Zealand would be conquered by Japan and turned into Japanese colonies.
-Hoare engaged in a thought experiment, asking what happen if Japan went to war and there was no British fleet in Singapore, leading him to answer his question that the result would be a Japanese invasion of Australia backed by the "full strength of her naval and her naval air forces", Hoare went on to say: "I am convinced that, if this act of aggression took place, no Army and no Air Force which the Commonwealth of Australia could conceivably maintain could save her from invasion and defeat at the hands of the Japanese.
+Hoare engaged in a thought experiment, asking what would happen if Japan went to war and there was no British fleet in Singapore, leading him to answer his question that the result would be a Japanese invasion of Australia backed by the "full strength of her naval and her naval air forces", Hoare went on to say: "I am convinced that, if this act of aggression took place, no Army and no Air Force which the Commonwealth of Australia could conceivably maintain could save her from invasion and defeat at the hands of the Japanese.
 The Dominion of New Zealand would be exposed to exactly the same danger and every word I have said about Australia is applicable to New Zealand".
 Hoare also told the South African and Canadian delegations that if Australia and New Zealand were conquered, they would be next as Hoare stated if Australia was turned into a Japanese colony, the Japanese would dominate the Indian Ocean and would then invade South Africa.
 Likewise, Hoare stated if the Japan dominated the Pacific Ocean, it would invade Canada.
 He concluded that the Singapore strategy was the key to maintaining the Commonwealth and that without it, all of the Dominions would be added to the Japanese empire.